byu-cs329/hw0-tooling/README.md

 To complete this part of the homework, edit the Maven `pom.xml` file to add support for [SLF4J](https://www.slf4j.org/) with the [Logback](https://logback.qos.ch/) binding library.
 Create an appropriate configuration file that connects the logger to STDOUT.
 A careful [Google search](http://bfy.tw/LdDI) will find several helpful resources.
 Add logging to the JavaDoc documented class at the *debug*, *info*, *warn*, *trace*, and *error* levels.
 Modify the configuration to experiment with the different log-levels available and explore how the console output is changed by the configure log level.

+## Part VI: .gitignore

+Version control is most effective when it only tracks and reports files that are pertinent to the build and deployment of the project.
+It can be confusing when version control constantly reports information on non-essential files.
+It is expected that students include an appropriate `.gitignore` file in all project repositories to only track important files and artifacts.

+Complete this part of the homework by creating and adding a `.gitignore` file to the project (if it has yet to be added) that ignores build artifacts, IDE project files, and any other files not essential to the Maven life-cycle management.

-## Part VI: Create a Pull Request
+## Part VII: Create a Pull Request

-Complete this part of the homework but pushing your local feature branch to the central repository and then creating a [pull request](https://help.github.com/en/articles/creating-a-pull-request) for the feature.
+Complete this part of the homework by pushing your local feature branch to the central repository and then creating a [pull request](https://help.github.com/en/articles/creating-a-pull-request) for the feature.
 Pull requests are expected to roughly follow this [style guide](https://www.braintreepayments.com/blog/effective-pull-requests-a-guide/).
 Be sure to directly reference the @-reference the instructor for notification.

 # Grading Rubric